CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 A tebibyte equals nearly 1.1 TB.
 That's about a 10% difference between the size of a tebibyte and a terabyte, which is significant when talking about storage capacity.

-Scratch SSD 200 MB/s/TiB is tier of the storage pricing that we have configured in the yaml for the cmaq parallel cluster.
+Lustre Scratch SSD 200 MB/s/TiB is tier of the storage pricing that we have configured in the yaml for the cmaq parallel cluster.

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/SharedStorage-v3.html#SharedStorage-v3-FsxLustreSettings">YAML FSxLustreSettings</a>